-Before we get to understanding the technicalities of using Twitter advanced search, let us understand why you should use it in the first place.
+Before we understand the technicalities of using Twitter advanced search, let us understand why you should use it in the first place.
 Here are the reasons to do it:

 1. You can use hashtags and keywords to find potential customers

 Social media is stuffed with millions of users that are continuously looking to fulfill their buying needs online.
 To be spotted amongst this vast pool of people is difficult, but not with any Tweet scheduler.
 You can use specific keywords that people would look for while searching for your product.
 When buyers type that in, you will appear.
 Also, hashtags are a great way to find new prospects.
 Just don’t fall for any Twitter fake news.